 Using a disinfectant wipe or spray, wipe down the outside of the toilet.
 Quickly wipe down any visible dirt or grime, leaving the real scrubbing of the inside of the toilet for when you're not limited in time.

 Using glass cleaner or vinegar, wipe down the mirror.
 Guests will probably spend the most time examining themselves in your mirror.
 They will inevitably notice dinginess and streaks.

 Tips for Cleaning a Bathroom

 - If you turn these steps into routine maintenance for the bathroom, each 15-minute cleanup will go a lot faster.

 - Having all your bathroom supplies for this job stored together can make the job easier.
-If you have to hunt all over the house for supplies, you will eat away your time and make the job much longer.
-However, be cautious of storing dangerous chemicals where children or pets can reach them.
+If you have to hunt all over the house for supplies, you will eat away your time and make the job take much longer.
+However, be cautious about storing dangerous chemicals where children or pets can reach them.